wso2/docs-apk/en/docs/apk-deck/identity-platform/idp/non-production-idp.md

 # Using a Non-production IdP

-Follow the instructions below to use a Non-production Identity Provider (IdP) to authenticate the APIs that belong to a specific Organization:
+Follow the instructions below to use the inbuilt Non-production Identity Provider(IdP)/token service to authenticate the APIs that belong to a specific Organization:

 !!! note
     - Use the non-production IdP only for testing purposes.